harvester/harvester/docs/harvester-configuration.md

 The cluster secret or node token.
 If the value matches the format of a node token it will automatically be assumed to be a node token.
 Otherwise it is treated as a cluster secret.

-In order for a new node to join the Harvester cluster, the token should match from what server has.
+In order for a new node to join the Harvester cluster, the token should match what the server has.

-Example
+Example:

 ```yaml
 token: myclustersecret
 ```

-Or a node token
+Or a node token:

 ```yaml
 token: "K1074ec55daebdf54ef48294b0ddf0ce1c3cb64ee7e3d0b9ec79fbc7baf1f7ddac6::node:77689533d0140c7019416603a05275d4"